discrete-notes/discrete-notes.github.io/_posts/2018-11-30-november-2018-notes.md

 ## A map of the theory of distributed computing community
 [Jukka Suomela](https://users.ics.aalto.fi/suomela/) published
-[a nice map](https://plus.google.com/+JukkaSuomela/posts/JgWYFk4XzWW) of the PODC/DISC communicties.
+[a nice map](https://plus.google.com/+JukkaSuomela/posts/JgWYFk4XzWW) of the PODC/DISC communities.
 (PODC and DISC are the two main conferences in theory of distributed computing.)
 It is a graph where the nodes are the authors, and the edges between them have different thickness,